 For a highly concentrated dose of tea tree oil, soak a cotton ball with 3 to 4 drops.
 Hold the cotton ball on your wart for 5 to 10 minutes, repeat 2 to 3 times per day.

 Alternatively, tape the cotton ball to your wart and let it sit overnight.

 Consider mixing one-part tea tree oil with one-part eucalyptus oil.
 This combination has been proven effective against certain viruses.
 Apply the mixture to a cotton ball or gauze pad and secure it to your wart with a bandage.
 Use this concoction nightly until the wart disappears.

 Try mixing one-part tea tree oil with one-part sandalwood oil.
-A recent study found that the topical application of sandalwood oil resolved warts in about 80 percent of cases.
+A recent study found that the topical application of sandalwood oil resolved warts in about of cases.
 Rub this mixture on your wart twice daily for 12 weeks, or until the wart is gone.

 One of the most commonly used wart treatment involves a mild acid called salicylic acid.
 It’s found in many over-the-counter acne creams.
 Try adding a few drops of tea tree oil to a salicylic acid acne cream.
 Apply the mixture to your wart once per day until the skin begins to peel away and the wart falls off.

 Tea tree oil should never be ingested.
 Swallowing tea tree oil is dangerous and can lead to confusion and loss of muscle coordination.